bryan-lunt-supercomputing/CipresBenchmark/README.md

 ## Writing Benchmarks ##

-Benchmarks are written by writing a python class that extends the "cipresbenchmark.Benchmark" class, and overwriting the "setUp(self)" method.
+Benchmarks are created by writing a python class that extends the "cipresbenchmark.Benchmark" class, and overwriting the "setUp(self)" method.
 Multiple benchmarks can be stored in the same module.

 Benchmarks take the cartesian product of all values of their variables and input, so a simple benchmark file can run several possible combinations of inputs.

-See the file ./benchmarks/Example.py for an example.
+See the file ./benchmarks/example.py for an example.

 ### Name of benchmark ###
 A benchmark is named for its class name.